sagemath/trac_to_gh/Issue 116.md

 # Issue 116: notebook doctest -- should be able to doctest a worksheet, so we can distribute worksheets with SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/116

 Original creator: was